ToolJet/ToolJet/docs/docs/widgets/password-input.md

 ### Border color

 Add color to the border of the number input component using this property.
 Enter the hex color code or choose a color from the color picker.

+### Background color

+You can change the background color of the widget by entering the Hex color code or choosing a color of your choice from the color picker.

 ### Visibility